 Archipelago — Normally a tropical tiki bar, Archipelago becomes Sippin’ Santa in December.
 Rum drinks spiked with nutmeg and cinnamon arrive in mugs with a surfboard-carrying Kris Kringle, and glowing candy canes add to the festive ambiance.

 Garden District — D.C.’s neighborhood German beer garden transforms with loads of tinsel, twinkling lights, holiday music and an expanded beverage menu (plus outdoor heaters).
-Check out the holiday popup markets on weekends — but do so before December 18, when the beer garden closes for the season.
+Check out the holiday popup markets on weekends — but do so before mid-December, when the beer garden closes for the season.

 Captain Gregory’s — This intimate speakeasy tucked inside a donut shop caps reservations at four guests and serves up holiday-themed cocktails and elevated comfort food.